Principle Organizers: (longer biographies are below)

 Andrew Kimbrell, is a public interest attorney, activist and author.
 He is the founder and Executive Director of the International Center for Technology Assessment and the Center for Food Safety with offices in Washington DC and San Francisco.
 For more than 25 years he has been at the forefront of critical environmental, food and technology issues.
 Kimbrell organized the first global summit of local leaders on Global Warming in 1989 and initiated the legal action that resulted in the historic Mass v.
 EPA Supreme Court victory that now has led the EPA to begin the regulation of global warming gases.
 His other legal and policy work was critical in establishing national organic food standards, fostering regulation of genetically modified foods and successfully challenging numerous patents on life forms.
 He has written for most major newspapers and magazines and appears regularly on a number of radio and TV news programs.
 He has testified at dozens of congressional hearings, lectured at major universities and appeared on numerous major news programs.
 Kimbrell was the general editor of The Green Lifestyle Handbook and the author of 101 Ways to Help Heal the Earth: A Citizen’s Guide.
 He has also written several books including The Human Body Shop: the Engineering and Marketing of Life; Fatal Harvest: The Tragedy of Industrial Agriculture and Your Right to Know: Genetic Engineering and the Secret Changes in Your Food.
 The Utne reader named Andrew Kimbrell one of the worlds top “100 visionaries” and in 2007 the Guardian named him as ”one of the 50 people most likely to save the earth.”

-Honor Eldridge, European Affairs and Strategy Associate.
-Before joining the team, Honor worked in strategic communications in Washington DC and in her native, London as a campaigner, journalist and staffer.
-Following her undergraduate years at Georgetown University’s School of Foreign Service, she obtained her post-graduate degrees Europe.
+Honor May Eldridge is Foundation Earth’s European Affairs and Strategy Associate.
+Before joining the team, Honor worked in strategic communications in Washington DC and in her native London as a campaigner, journalist and staffer.
+Following her undergraduate years at Georgetown University’s School of Foreign Service, she obtained her post-graduate degrees in Europe.
 She first attended l’Institut des Etudes Politiques in Paris for her Masters specializing in the future of digital campaigning and then the London School of Economics where she wrote on the image of the Frontier in US Presidential politics.